donofden/donofden.github.io/_posts/2020-05-25-CI-CD-with-GitHub-Actions-with-poetry.md

 project-model = {git = "https://github.com/donofden/project-model.git", rev = "master"}
 ```

-where `project-model` is my provate repo.
+where `project-model` is my private repo.

 [For more information of the commands check official website for details.](https://python-poetry.org/docs/cli/)